Overload: Latency Attacks on Object Detection for Edge Devices: Overload: A Framework of Latency Attacks

 \subsection{Theoretical Analysis of NMS Time Complexity}

-To gain insights into the vulnerability of NMS in object detection to latency attacks, we first analyze the time complexity of NMS based on the commonly used deep learning frameworks on GPU, as suggested in \cite{torchvision2016}.
+A fundamental requirement for a successful latency attack is the existence of an operation whose processing time is contingent on the input.
+In the case of object detection tasks, NMS emerges as the pivotal factor.
+To delve into the vulnerability of NMS in object detection to latency attacks, we first analyze the time complexity of NMS based on the commonly used deep learning frameworks on GPU, as suggested in \cite{torchvision2016}.
 Let $\mathcal{C}$ be the set of objects fed into NMS.
-The steps of NMS can be divided into four major tasks, which are listed below with their time complexity. \begin{enumerate} \item Filtering low-confidence objects: $O(|\mathcal{C}|)$. \item Sorting candidates by probabilities: $O(|\mathcal{C}| \log |\mathcal{C}|)$; \item Calculating pairwise IoU scores: $O(|\mathcal{C}|^2)$; \item Pruning inactive objects: $O(|\mathcal{C}|^2)$. \end{enumerate} As can be seen, the most time-consuming tasks in the algorithm are the calculation of the pairwise IoU and the pruning step.
-Although some elements are marked removable and the computations can be skipped during the pruning procedure, the GPU version of NMS constructs a $|\mathcal{C}| \times |\mathcal{C}|$ matrix which stores the pairwise comparison results.
-Therefore, the overall time complexity is independent of the rate of survival objects or the locations or shapes of boxes.

-Although GPU can process the pairwise IoU calculation in parallel, the elapsed time still grows quadratically when $|\mathcal{C}|$ is large enough.
-Hence, the elapsed time can be formulated as
+The steps of NMS can be divided into four major tasks.
+We leave the detailed analysis in \Cref{sec:nms_algo} and summarize their time complexity below:. \begin{enumerate} \item Filtering low-confidence objects: $O(|\mathcal{C}|)$; \item Sorting candidates by probabilities: $O(|\mathcal{C}| \log |\mathcal{C}|)$; \item Calculating pairwise IoU scores: $O(|\mathcal{C}|^2)$; \item Pruning inactive objects: $O(|\mathcal{C}|^2)$. \end{enumerate} As evident, the time complexity appears to be quadratic.
+However, in practice, the time is dominated by unavoidable overheads when $|\mathcal{C}|$ is relatively small .
+Hence, the elapsed time can be approximated as

 where $\alpha$ is the calibrated coefficient depending on box distributions, $T_{\text{base}}$, and $N$ are constants related to the computational capacity of used GPU.